Credit and Liquidity Programs and the Balance Sheet

 Since late 2009, the Federal Reserve Bank of New York (FRBNY) has taken steps to expand the types of counterparties for reverse repos to include entities other than primary dealers.
 The additional counterparties are not eligible to participate in transactions conducted by the FRBNY other than reverse repos.
 Information about reverse repo counterparties is available at www.newyorkfed.org/markets/rrp_counterparties.html.

-Additional series of small-scale, real-value reverse repos have also been conducted in 2010 and 2011, some of which were open to the set of expanded counterparties.
+Additional series of small-scale, real-value reverse repos have been conducted since 2009, some of which were open to the set of expanded counterparties.
 Additional details and the results of these operations are available on the FRBNY website at www.newyorkfed.org/markets/omo/dmm/temp.cfm.

 Deposits of Depository Institutions